HY-F-6/github-pages-with-jekyll/index.md

 ---
-title: "Hi,Everybody"
+title: "Appreciations of Poetry"
 ---

 I'm glad you are here.
-I plan to talk about something that create a blog in this site
+Here you can enjoy different value of poetry, please slowly appreciate it